Mindfulness for Teachers

 A tip: Insight Timer is a free app that you can use to track little moments of meditation.
 I often set a timer for 2-5 minutes when I wake up each morning just to sit and focus on my breath.
 Sometimes I manage this every day, other times I don’t!
 But it’s a handy tool either way.

-(3) Practice What You Preach
+(3) Practise What You Preach

 - Download the free Smiling Minds app and begin one of their adult programs.
 These are so wonderful!
-With every session of your own personal practice you will become more familiar with the language, visualisations and types of activities that will help you be a wonderful mindfulness teacher in your own classroom.
+With every session of your own personal practise you will become more familiar with the language, visualisations and types of activities that will help you be a wonderful mindfulness teacher in your own classroom.

 - Find your five at any time of day.
 Sarah Wilson, in her book “first, we make the beast beautiful” describes making time for stillness whenever and where ever she can.
 Let go of the idea that you need to be sitting in a peaceful room to just stop and breathe.